Menu

 Compensation for Victims of Occupational Asbestos Exposure

-For decades, chemical plant workers have filed mesothelioma lawsuits against asbestos companies.
+Chemical plant workers with mesothelioma may have legal options.
+Workers have filed mesothelioma lawsuits against asbestos companies.
 These companies endangered employees by using raw asbestos and asbestos-containing materials.
 Some companies, such as Dow Chemical Company, continued to use asbestos for decades despite knowing the mineral’s health risks.

 Jury Awards $5.95 Million to Chemical Plant Worker